-A study of Christian thought from the close of the New Testament through the end of the eighthcentury.
-The course considers the most influential church fathers in both East and West and the articulation of Christian doctrine at the major church councils, in the context of the institutional and social developments of the church at that time.
+A study of Christian thought from the close of the New Testament canon through the sixth century.
+Topics include the development of doctrine through church councils and major church fathers, both East and West.
 Prerequisites: CH 502 Engaging Early and Medieval Church History; TH 501 Survey of Christian Doctrine I. Two or three hours.